Helping Victims of Domestic Violence Get Green Cards in the U.S.

 If you’re relying on a close family member to sponsor you for permanent residency, but they’ve recently become abusive, you might hesitate to report the domestic violence in fear of missing out on a green card.
 But you should not have to choose between safety and the chance to live in the U.S. You may be able to attain both through the Violence Against Women Act (VAWA).

-At Metcalf & Associates, P.C., our experienced immigration attorneys have provided legal advice to many victims of domestic violence who wanted to leave their abusive family members without risking their chance at a green card.
-If you’re curious to find out how VAWA can protect you, contact our immigration law firm for a free consultation.
+At Metcalf & Associates, P.C., our experienced VAWA immigration attorneys have provided legal advice to many victims of domestic violence who wanted to leave their abusive family members without risking their chance at a green card.
+If you’re curious to find out how VAWA can protect you, contact our immigration law firm for a free consultation with a VAWA lawyer.

 What Is the VAWA Program?